li-peize/personal-page/content/authors/admin/_index.md

 email: "peize.li@ed.ac.uk"
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Peize Li is a PhD student at the School of Informatics in the University of Edinburgh.
 {style="text-align: justify;"}